Polytetrafluoroethylene: Composites

 PTFE film is also widely used in the production of carbon fiber composites as well as fiberglass composites, notably in the aerospace industry.
 PTFE film is used as a barrier between the carbon or fiberglass part being built and, in breather and bagging materials, is used to incapsulate the bondment when debulking (vacuum removal of air from between layers of laid-up plies of material) and when curing the composite, usually in an autoclave.
 The PTFE, used here as a film, prevents the non-production materials from sticking to the part being built, which is sticky due to the carbon-graphite or fiberglass plies being pre-pregnated with bismaleimide resin.
 Non-production materials such as Teflon, Airweave Breather, and the bag itself would be considered F.O.D. (foreign object debris/damage) if left in layup.

 Gore-Tex is a brand of expanded PTFE (ePTFE), a material incorporating a fluoropolymer membrane with micropores.
 The roof of the Hubert H. Humphrey Metrodome in Minneapolis, US, was one of the largest applications of PTFE coatings.
 20 acre of the material was used in the creation of the white double-layered PTFE-coated fiberglass dome.

 Chemically inert liners

 Because of its extreme non-reactivity and high temperature rating, PTFE is often used as the liner in hose assemblies, expansion joints, and in industrial pipe lines, particularly in applications using acids, alkalis, or other chemicals.
 Its frictionless qualities allow improved flow of highly viscous liquids and for uses in applications such as brake hoses.

 Tensioned membrane structures

 PTFE architectural membranes are created by coating a woven glass-fibre base cloth with PTFE, forming one of the strongest and most durable materials used in tensile structures.
 Some notable structures featuring PTFE-tensioned membranes include The O2 Arena in London, Moses Mabhida Stadium in South Africa, Metropolitano Stadium in Spain and the Sydney Football Stadium Roof in Australia.

 Musical instruments

 PTFE is often found in musical instrument lubrication products, most commonly valve oil.

+PTFE is also used in the fabrication of guitar and bass nut material.
+PTFE impregnated plastics are sold as "self-lubricating".
+This allows for the strings to glide through the nut slot grooves more easily preventing binding, known as "stiction", which causes tuning instability.
+For example, GraphTech Guitar Labs products include nut, saddle and string trees all made of material that is PTFE impregnated.
+These are particularly useful for guitars equipped with vibrato systems.
+As the string is pulled back and forth across the nut and saddle by the vibrato system of such an instrument, the lower friction coefficient that PTFE provides is beneficial, allowing the string to return-to-zero back in tune.